New & Used Lincoln Navigator: In Depth

 GET A FREE PRICE QUOTE

-The Lincoln Navigator is a full-size luxury SUV that rules over the Ford range.
-It’s considered to be the creator of the large-size premium SUV market, while competing almost solely with the Cadillac Escalade.
+The Lincoln Navigator is a full-size luxury SUV that reigns over the Ford lineup.
+It’s considered to be the creator of the large-size premium SUV market, while competing almost exclusively with the Cadillac Escalade.

 The Navigator is mechanically related to the Ford Expedition SUV and to the Ford F-150 pickup truck.
 In the past it's been flanked in showrooms by a smaller Lincoln Aviator derived from the Ford Explorer.
 Today, it's sold alongside the full-size Lincoln MKT crossover--which is itself a rebodied version of the Ford Flex.
 The competition includes the Cadillac Escalade, the GMC Yukon Denali, the Infiniti QX56 and the Jeep Commander.